-20 1 Introduction
+1 Introduction

 Extratropical cyclones are fundamental phenomena of the day-to-day weather variability.
-Extreme extratropical cyclones have a strong impact on society and economy and are one of the major natural hazards of the mid-latitudes (e.g., Schiesser et al., 1997; Beniston, 2007; Etienne et al., 2013).
+Extreme extratropical cyclones have a strong impact on society and economy and are one of the major natural hazards of the midlatitudes (e.g., Schiesser et al., 1997; Beniston, 2007; Etienne et al., 2013).
 Thus, a better understanding of variations of cyclone characteristics is essential and has led to a variety of studies, which assess recent and future changes in cyclone characteristics (e.g., Ulbrich et al., 2008; Bengtsson et al., 2009; Pinto et al., 2009; Raible et al., 2010; Schneidereit et al., 2010; Zappa et al., 2013; IPCC, 2013).
-Still, considerable uncertainty remains of how extratropical cyclones react to changes of external forcing, especially in the 21st century (Harvey et al., 2012; IPCC, 2013) as confounding and partly canceling processes are difficult to disentangle (O'Gorman, 2010; Woollings et al., 2012b).
-Additionally, low-frequency internal variability might be important, e.g., a potential influence of the Atlantic Meridional Overturning Circulation (AMOC) on cyclones has been discussed (Woollings et al., 2012a, 2015).
+Still, considerable uncertainty remains of how extratropical cyclones react to changes of external forcing, especially in the 21st century (Harvey et al., 2012; IPCC, 2013), as confounding and partly canceling processes are difficult to disentangle (O'Gorman, 2010; Woollings et al., 2012b).
+Additionally, low-frequency internal variability might be important, e.g., a potential influence of the Atlantic meridional overturning circulation (AMOC) on cyclones has been discussed (Woollings et al., 2012a, 2015).
 Some of the uncertainties also arise from the fact that the observed time period is rather short, making it difficult to validate model-simulated decadal variability in cyclone statistics.
-Further, there are only a few modelling studies, which put changes of extratropical cyclone characteristics in a long-term perspective (Fischer-Bruns et al., 2005; Raible et al., 2007; Gagen et al., 2016).
-A possibility to overcome this is the last millennium, which enables us to study the externally forced and internally varying extratropical cyclone activities (Bothe et al., 2015; Smerdon et al., 2017).
+Further, there are only a few modeling studies which put changes of extratropical cyclone characteristics in a long-term perspective (Fischer-Bruns et al., 2005; Raible et al., 2007; Gagen et al., 2016).
+A possibility to overcome this is the last millennium, which enables us to study the externally forced and internally varying extratropical cyclone activities (PAGES 2k-PMIP3 group, 2015; PAGES Hydro2k Consortium, 2017).

-The purpose of this study is to establish a long-term, pre-instrumental perspective for cyclone characteristics.
-In particular, we evaluate the future of these characteristics under the RCP8.5 scenario and compare it to natural variability during the last millennium.
-We take advantage of a transient simulation for the last millennium in high resolution (approx. $1^{\circ} \times 1^{\circ}$), which provides 12-h output - a necessity to investigate extratropical cyclones and their characteristics, such as cyclone-associated wind and precipitation extremes.
+The purpose of this study is to establish a long-term, preinstrumental perspective for cyclone characteristics.
+In particular, we evaluate the future of these characteristics under the Representative Concentration Pathway 8.5 (RCP8.5) scenario and compare it to natural variability during the last millennium.
+We take advantage of a transient simulation for the last millennium in high resolution (approximately $1^{\circ} \times 1^{\circ}$), which provides 12 h output - a necessity to investigate extratropical cyclones and their characteristics, such as cycloneassociated wind and precipitation extremes.
 The focus of the analysis is on the North Atlantic region and winter (December to February).